Ibrahimboudagga/agentic-legal-rag-system/README.md

-# Temporal PDF Legal documents Processing & AI Contract Review System
+# Agentic Legal Rag System

 A production-grade workflow orchestration system built with **Temporal** and **FastAPI** that automates PDF extraction, AI-powered contract analysis, and human-in-the-loop review processes.